Artexs/Astro-app/.ai/auth-spec.md

 - **`/login.astro`**: Login page.
 It will render a React component with the login form.
 If the user is already logged in, they will be redirected to `/my-cards`.
 - **`/register.astro`**: Registration page.
 It will render a React component with the registration form.
 After successful registration, it will display a message about the need to verify the email address.
 - **`/forgot-password.astro`**: Page to initiate the password reset process.
 It will render a React component with a form to enter an email address.
+(Note: This page is temporarily disabled for a refactor).
 - **`/reset-password.astro`**: The page the user lands on after clicking the link from the password reset email.
 It will contain a form to set a new password.
 - **`/account.astro`**: Account management page, accessible only to logged-in users.
 It will allow changing the password and deleting the account.